CenturyLinkCloud/PublicKB/DCC Foundation/how-to-securely-connect.md

   ![SSL VPN-Plus](../images/dccf/how-to-securely-connect6.png)

-* Once you are connected, you can use an SSL or RDP client to access the servers within your DCC Foundation environment.
+* Once you are connected, you can use an SSL or RDP client to access the servers within your CenturyLink Private Cloud on VMware Cloud Foundation environment.

   ![SSL VPN-Plus](../images/dccf/how-to-securely-connect7.png)